Commonly Asked Questions

 I am against declawing any cats.
 Many do not know this but declawing is like having part of your knuckles amputated.
 This can cause long term effects and behavioral issues.
 Any declawing done to my kittens after they leave my home will void all health guarantee contracts.
 No exceptions.

-All my cats are raised indoors with a safe enclosed area outside.
+All my cats are raised indoors with a safe enclosed area outside (called a cattio).
 I expect the kittens to be kept indoors only as well when they go to their new homes.
 This will help prevent catching diseases from other cats, fleas, ticks, and predators.
 Once a cat is exposed to the outside world, they will get more curious and continue to want to go out and explore.
 There’s that chance that they may never return home due to someone stealing them, getting hit by a car, or a predator getting to them.
+Allowing our kitten to be an outdoor cat voids all health guarantees and is irresponsible pet care.